Skip to main content

 Serenity/JS Screenplay Pattern Actors

-Serenity/JS test fixtures simplify how you instantiate and use Serenity/JS Screenplay Pattern Actors.
+Serenity/JS test fixtures simplify how you manage the actors.

 Single-actor scenarios